microsoft/flashcards-workshop/workshop.md

 # Create a Fabric Data Pipeline

+In this section you are going to learn how to use Fabric Data Pipelines to copy data from your Lakehouse to Azure Storage.
+This is one of the many ways you can use to connect your data in Fabric with external applications.

 ## Update Lakehouse with full-set of QnA pairs

-At this point, if you have followed all workshop instructions up to this point without modification, you would have generated a subset of QnA pairs due to limitations in how many requests we are able to make to Azure OpenAI.
+If you have followed all workshop instructions up to this point without modification, you would have generated a subset of QnA pairs since for sample purposes we didn't want to over extend your Azure OpenAI quota.
 We will begin this section under that assumption.

 Of course, our end goal is to produce a static web app with a full-set of questions so you can use it to study for a real exam!
 To do achieve this, we will start by updating the `topics.json` and `generated-QAs.json` files that are currently in our Lakehouse with known-working, hand-curated topics questions that cover 12 unique topics in Microsoft Fabric.